LatencyTDH/spoofing-detection/README.md

 Regulators classify spoofing as market abuse; penalties include fines and trading bans.
 This repository exists solely to **test and benchmark detection algorithms** without sending manipulative orders to a real venue.

+### Scenario

+1.  **Creating False Demand/Supply:**
+    *   The script places large buy orders (**spoof bids**) significantly below the current best bid, or large sell orders (**spoof asks**) significantly above the current best ask.
+    *   These orders are intentionally large to create a visible, yet misleading, impression of significant buying or selling interest on the order book.

+2.  **Inducing Market Reaction:**
+    *   Other market participants (traders or algorithms) observe these large, non-genuine orders.
+    *   They might misinterpret this as real market pressure:
+        *   Large **spoof bids** could suggest strong price support, potentially encouraging others to place *buy* orders at slightly higher prices or *sell* orders just above the perceived support level.
+        *   Large **spoof asks** could suggest strong price resistance, potentially encouraging others to place *sell* orders at slightly lower prices or *buy* orders just below the perceived resistance level.

+3.  **Executing the Real Trade:**
+    *   While the spoof orders are active and influencing perception, the user places a small, genuine order on the ***opposite*** side of the market compared to their spoof orders.
+    *   The goal is to execute this small order against the participants who reacted to the false information:
+        *   If spoofing with bids (creating fake buy pressure), the user places a small *sell* order, aiming to hit a bid that was potentially placed higher due to the fake support.
+        *   If spoofing with asks (creating fake sell pressure), the user places a small *buy* order, aiming to lift an offer that was potentially placed lower due to the fake resistance.
+    *   This potentially allows the user to get a slightly more favorable execution price for their small, real trade than they would have otherwise.

+4.  **Rapid Cancellation:**
+    *   Immediately after placing the real order (or within fractions of a second, ideally after the real order is filled), the script ***rapidly cancels*** all the large spoof orders.
+    *   The critical aspect is that there was *never any intention* for these large spoof orders to actually be executed.
+Their sole purpose was to manipulate perception.

+5.  **Profit Accumulation:**
+    *   By repeating this cycle—place spoofs, induce reaction, execute small real trade, cancel spoofs—very quickly and frequently, the user aims to capture tiny price advantages on each real trade.
+    *   Accumulated over numerous cycles, these small profits can become substantial, especially when trading high volumes or using leverage.
+The profit is derived directly from misleading other market participants into trading at slightly disadvantageous prices based on the false order book information.

 ## Quick start